 2. George Foreman 7-in-1 Waffle Maker

-Few waffle and grill machines come with an adjustable temperature gauge.
-This one does!
-It allows you to get prefect results every time.
+Few waffle and griddle machines come with an adjustable temperature gauge, but this one does!
+It allows you to get perfect results every time.
 You want a perfectly seared steak?
-Then use the highest setting and within a minute or 2 your steak will have perfect grill marks and a great taste.
+Then use the highest setting and within a minute or two your steak will have perfect grill marks and a great taste.

-Both the grill and griddle plates are ceramic-coated, they are PTFE and PFOA free and have very impressive non-stick capabilities.
+Both the grill and griddle plates are PTFE and PFOA-free and have very impressive non-stick surfaces.

-As we have come to recognize with George Foreman grills, the emphasis is on healthier eating.
-This machine is no exception; the downward slope allows excess fat and grease to drain away into the drip tray, leaving you with guilt-free food.
+As we have come to expect with George Foreman grills, this machine facilitates healthy eating.
+The downward slope allows excess fat and grease to drain away into the drip tray, leaving you with guilt-free food.

 It also features an adjustable hinge.
-Sandwiches on crusty bread with lots of fillings, burritos or thick chicken and steaks, will all fit easily in the grill.
+Sandwiches or burritos with lots of ingredients will still fit into the grill without issue.

 This is a very useful piece of equipment that grills, broils, griddles, and bakes.
-Don’t forget, it makes wonderful, traditional waffles too, every home should own one!
+It makes tasty traditional waffles too, and every home should own one!

 3. KRUPS Belgian Waffle Maker

-The Krups reputation is what led us to review this waffle maker.
+The Krups reputation is what motivated us to review this waffle maker.
 Thankfully, the waffles it prepares are every bit as impressive as the brand.

-Up to 4 waffles can be made at a time, the recesses seem deeper than most and as such, will make for thicker waffles.
+It can make up to four waffles at a time, and its deep recesses allow for thicker waffles.
 Each one is at least ¾ of an inch deep.

-The die-cast plates have a high-grade, non-stick surface that means the very occasional spray of oil will be enough to ensure the perfect waffle easily slides off them every time.
+The die-cast plates have a high-grade, non-stick surface that ensure that a single spray of oil is enough to help your waffle slide right off.

-When a kitchen appliance receives the Good Housekeeping seal of approval, as this has, you know that you’re getting a great addition to your cookware selection.
+When a kitchen appliance receives the Good Housekeeping seal of approval, as this one has, you know that you’re getting a great addition to your cookware collection.

-With a fully-adjustable dial with 5 settings, you can be sure of getting crispy Belgian waffles to your exact preference every time.
+With a fully-adjustable dial that has five settings, you can customize your crispy Belgian waffles every time you make them.

 4. Hamilton Beach Flip Belgian Waffle Maker

-If you’re the type of person who is impressed by a kitchen gadget and who loves fluffy waffles, then this could be the best best flip waffle maker for you.
+If you’re the type of person who’s impressed by a kitchen gadget and who loves fluffy waffles, then this could be the best best flip waffle maker you could buy.

 Simply pour your prepared batter into the heated waffle maker and flip the handle.
-This allows all of the mixture to fill the grids and every bit of it will come into contact with the cooking surface.
+This allows all of the mixture to fill the grids so that every bit of it will come into contact with the cooking surface.

-In 3 or 4 minutes, depending on your chosen color setting, you will have a thick and crispy Belgian waffle.
+In three or four minutes, depending on your chosen color setting, you will have a thick and crispy Belgian waffle.

-The flipping handle has been designed with stay-cool technology.
-It also folds away for easy, compact storage.
+The flipping handle was designed with stay-cool technology and also folds away for easy, compact storage.

 5. George Foreman Evolve Grill and Waffle Plates

-This George Foreman Grill and waffle maker offers everything that you could expect from the brand and more.
+This George Foreman grill and waffle maker offers everything that you’d expect from the brand and more.

-We love the 500-degree Searing Burst.
-For 90 seconds, the grill will give a blast of heat that will give your food a lovely, tasty seared crust, not usually possible with grilling machines.
+We love its 500-degree searing burst.
+For 90 seconds, the grill will give off a blast of heat that will give your food a tasty seared crust, which is usually an impossible feat for grilling machines.

 Evolve is a whole cooking system.
-This model arrives with the grill plate and a set of waffle pans, but there are a series of add ons that can be purchased to build the system.
-An omelet tray, deep-dish pan, muffin pan, and a griddle are just some of the options available for true versatility.
+This model arrives with the grill plate and a set of waffle pans, but there are a series of add-ons that can be purchased to bolster the system.
+An omelet tray, deep-dish pan, muffin pan, and griddle are just some of the options available to the user.

-This is possibly the best commercial waffle maker, oven and healthy cooking griddle available, and it is easy to operate!
+This is possibly the best commercial waffle maker, oven and healthy cooking griddle on the market, and it’s easy to operate too!

 6. Secura Belgian Waffle Maker

-If you like the idea of the best flip waffle maker, take a look at this.
-Secura has designed a machine that rotates through 360 degrees enabling all of the batter to spread and cook evenly.
+If you liked the idea of the best flip waffle maker, check out this machine.
+Secura has designed a machine that rotates 360 degrees so that all of the batter inside can spread and cook evenly.

-The locking clip ensures all of the batter stays inside, and so does the heat, resulting in lovely and crisp Belgian waffles every time.
+Also, its locking clip ensures that all of the batter and heat stay inside, resulting in crisp Belgian waffles every time.

-The entire machine is easy to take apart allowing the user easy access from every angle to make cleaning a fast and simple process.
+You can take the entire machine apart, allowing for a fast and simple cleaning process.
 Whether by hand or in the dishwasher, minimal work will be required.

-Lights flash to tell you when the machine has reached temperature and when your waffle is ready, you will soon learn whether you prefer to wait an extra minute or 2 before your crust color is reached.
+Lights flash to when the machine has reached your desired temperature and again when your waffle is ready, so you’ll learn to wait until the perfect moment to remove it.

 7. All-Clad Belgian Waffle Maker

-If you own a cafe or restaurant and are looking for a waffle maker that may be constantly ‘on show’ to your customers then you should read on.
+If you own a cafe or restaurant and are looking for a waffle maker to display for potential customers, read on.

-It is a thing of beauty, with a polished stainless body and a chunky handle that manages to look classy and elegant.
+The All-Clad Belgian Waffle Maker is a thing of beauty, with a polished stainless body and chunky handle that looks classy and elegant.

-The advanced heating technology ensures fast and even cooking, ideal for busy business or a family kitchen.
+This tool’s advanced heating technology ensures fast and even cooking, which is ideal for any busy business or family kitchen.

-There is a steam release valve.
-This prevents condensation build-up which makes waffles soggy.
-Release the steam for perfectly crisp and fluffy, thick waffles every time.
+It has a steam release valve that prevents condensation build-up and soggy waffles.
+Release the steam while cooking for perfectly crisp and fluffy waffles every time.

-The removable plates have a non-stick coating that gives effortless waffle removal, they almost fall off.
+Its removable plates have a non-stick coating for effortless waffle removal.
+They almost fall right off!

-LED lights indicate optimal time to put the batter in and when the waffles are ready.
-Don’t worry if you’re in a busy kitchen, there is a beep loud enough for you to hear too.
+Also, LED lights when you should pour the batter and when the waffles are ready.
+Don’t worry if you’re in a busy kitchen–it emits a beep loud enough for you to hear across the room.